How to talk about death and funeral planning

 - What type of wake they might prefer

-- Funeral location – would they like a church service after the funeral?
+- Funeral location – for example, would they like a church service after the funeral?

 - Location for burying or scattering ashes

-- Dress code – traditional black or colourful
+- Dress code – traditional black, colourful or something else?

 There are many ways a funeral can be made more personal to the individual.
 And it's quite common for someone who is dying to add a personal touch to their funeral.